 - Plant materials

-- Central heating and cooling system dust blown in
+- Central heating and cooling system air ducts

 - Outdoor elements

 - Hair fibers

-A surprisingly large number of dust actually comes from the outdoors.
-Tracked-in dirt from outside is one great example of how you bring these types of particles into your home unknowingly.
+A surprisingly large amount of dust actually comes from the outdoors.
+Tracked-in dirt from outside is a great example of how you bring these types of particles into your home without knowing it.

 Toxicity and health dangers

-Respiratory and other health problems are increased greatly when dust is constantly inhaled.
+Respiratory and other health problems increase a lot when you inhale dust.
 Microscopic dust particles are more easily brought into our respiratory passageway.
-Coughing, allergies, nose problems, and more are some the symptoms caused by it.
+Coughing, allergies, nose problems, and much more are some of the symptoms caused by it.
 People with asthma are especially vulnerable to it too.

 Because most Americans spend up to 90 percent or more of their day indoors, it’s easy to see why dust could potentially bring health risks over time.

-As dust settles, it’s a bit less of a risk but once disturbed and airborne again you’re potentially inhaling more and more.
-People suffering with asthma, emphysema, and other health issues can suffer more from even a small increase in dust levels.
+As dust settles, it’s less of a risk but once disturbed it’s airborne again and you’ll be inhaling more of it yet again.
+People suffering from asthma, emphysema, and other health issues can struggle with even a small increase in dust levels.

 Man-made materials like fabric, home materials, and carpet distribute particles which break off and enter your air.
 Many are potentially toxic and contain chemicals like formaldehyde.

 Dust cleanliness problems

-I truly hate having to dust every so often!
-It’s a boring, tedious chore and just feels like time I could be spending elsewhere.
+I really hate having to dust every so often!
+It’s a boring chore and just feels like I could be spending the time elsewhere.

-I’m sure nearly everyone knows how that feels – periodically walking in and seeing cabinets, table tops, and shelves coated with that same old dust we hate.
+I’m sure nearly everyone knows how that feels – walking in and seeing cabinets, tabletops, and shelves coated with that same old dust we hate.